-- The effect on relationships with community pharmacies and Local Pharmaceutical Committees. - The non FP10 route will attract VAT and will not benefit from the claw back of national average

-- Is there is a requirement to go out to tender?
+- The effect on relationships with community pharmacies and Local Pharmaceutical Committees. - The non-FP10 route attracts VAT and will not benefit from the claw back of national average discount (approximately 7.5%). - Is there a requirement to go out to tender?
 What resources are required for implementation?
-If invoicing will be direct; what is the administrative burden for this? - Items dispensed on FP10 are the property of the patient and can only be used by or on that patient.
-Dressings procured via the non- FP10 route are the property of the organisation so they can be used as a 'stock' items. - Consider deliveries (frequency, location and who will manage) and storage of products. - Resources and staff required for stock control and ordering. - Consider how to ensure formulary adherence, how this could be monitored, how non-formulary items can be accessed for specific patients if required and how anticipated savings are realised. - Any nurse (including non prescribers) can order dressings for use on a patient.
-They are accountable so may need to increase their knowledge of the products on the formulary. - How will data be monitoring and reported? - Each organisation will have their own policy and procedure for working with industry partners.
-However dressing choice must be made independently of commercial considerations. - Implementation of the service in care/residential homes requires careful consideration.
-It will require robust monitoring arrangements, possibly visits to the care home, possibly a narrower formulary and could have cross-border CCG implications.13
+Non-FP10 procurement options will be invoiced direct.
+The administrative burden for this will need to be factored into to the cost of the service.
+What is the administrative burden for this? - Items dispensed on FP10 are the property of the patient and can only be used by, or on the named patient.
+Dressings procured via the non-FP10 route are the property of the organisation so they can be used as a 'stock' item.
+This can be useful if the dressing may require testing and it would not be cost-effective to request a full box. - Consider deliveries and storage of products (frequency, location and who will manage the receipt and put stock away).

+- Consider the resources and staff required for stock control and ordering. - Consider transport of dispensed items to the patients location or any satellite clinics. - Consider how to ensure formulary adherence, how this could be monitored, how non-formulary items can be accessed for specific patients if required, the process for this and its monitoring and how anticipated savings are realised. - Any nurse (including non-prescribers) can order dressings for use on a patient.
+They take responsibility for the choice of product and are accountable for their actions so they may need to increase their knowledge of the products on the formulary to maintain competence. - How will data be monitored and reported?
+How will the formulary be updated? - Each organisation will have their own policy and procedure for working with industry partners.
+However, dressing choice must be made independently of commercial considerations. - Implementation of the service in care/residential homes requires careful consideration.
+It will require robust monitoring arrangements, possibly visits to the care home, possibly a narrower formulary and could have cross-border CCG implications.